Best Sony Zoom Lens (Telephoto Full Frame & Crop Sensor)

-With the popularity of Sony Mirrorless cameras, many people are seeking out the best options for their camera body.
+With the popularity of Sony Mirrorless cameras, many people are seeking out the best telephoto lens options for their camera body.

-Over the last 5 years, I feel that Sony really hit their stride in terms on lens offerings.
+Over the last 5 years, I feel that Sony really hit its stride in terms of lens offerings.
 They’ve got an amazing full lineup of Sony lenses to go along with their feature-packed camera bodies.

-In this article, I’m going to give my opinion on the best options when choosing a Sony zoom lens.
+In this article, I’m going to give my opinion on the best options when choosing a Sony telephoto zoom.
 I own several of these lenses and have used all of them professionally at various times.